-If you are comparing Japan delivery note vs invoice documents, the short answer is that a delivery note usually does not replace an invoice.
-In Japanese practice, the delivery note, often called a noshinsho, confirms what was delivered and received.
-The invoice is the document that requests payment.
+In Japan, a delivery note usually does not replace an invoice.
+The delivery note, often called a noshinsho, confirms what was delivered and received; the invoice requests payment.
 When a supplier makes several deliveries and bills at the end of the month, finance teams often keep both so billed amounts can be matched back to actual deliveries and supporting tax records.

 What Each Document Does in the Japanese Receiving-to-Payment Flow